 What is the definition of investing money?

-“Investing money is the process of using your money or capital, to buy an asset that you think has a good probability of generating at or above market returns over time”
+“Investing money is the process of using your money or capital, to buy an asset that you think it has a good probability of generating at or above market returns over time”

 Whilst saving is key to being financially successful, investing is what allows you to amass wealth.
 Remember to do both within your budget and wealth building plan.